 St Roche's Arboretum is a must-see in late spring with an abundant display of rhododendrons and azaleas.
-The 2.5 mile circuit walk encompasses a fine collection of specimen trees and shrubs and breathtaking views of the Sussex Downs and of the flint house of West Dean College.
+The 2.5 mile circuit walk encompasses a fine collection of specimen trees and shrubs and breathtaking views of the Sussex Downs and of the flint house of West Dean College of Arts and Conservation.
 Whatever the weather if you're after a country walk with stunning vistas then come to West Dean Gardens.

 The 49-acre St Roche's Arboretum was started in the 1830s.
 Edward James kept his golden pheasants in the arboretum and made a significant contribution to its planting.
 West Dean Gardens hold two National Collections of Liriodendron, (Tulip Tree) and Aesculus (Horse Chestnut Tree) which can be seen throughout the garden and arboretum.